 A session begins with the start of the application.
 Or, it begins with bringing the already started application back from background to the foreground.

 A session ends with the closing of the application or with the application being sent to the background.
 If the application is in the background for less than 30 seconds, we do not start the session again.
 Applications that are active even on the background (for example, a music player) should track the sessions manually for the background process.

 Sessions are submitted to Sentry so you can track the usage and adoption of your application.
 When a user of your application experiences a crash, error, or abnormal exit, the session will be flagged accordingly, and Sentry calculates derived metrics.
 The metrics include data such as the number of users that didn't experience a crash in the specified time range.

 Number of users that started the application at least once in the last 24 hours.

-Percentage of the users that did not experience a crash during the specified time period.
+Percentage of distinct users who did not experience a crash during the specified time period.

-Number of sessions in the specified time range that did not end by the crash of the application.
+Number of sessions in the specified time range that did not end by a crash of the application.